fivestars/aladdin-demo/docs/nginx.md

     - mountPath: /usr/share/nginx/html
       name: workdir
 ```
 This is all that is needed for this simple initContainer to run.
-We can verify that it wrote the `index.html` file by simpling running `$ curl $(minikube service --url aladdin-demo)`, which should return `You have reached NGINX`.
+We can verify that it wrote the `index.html` file by simpling running `$ curl $(minikube service --url aladdin-demo-server)`, which should return `You have reached NGINX`.